 Chelsie Harris has created a career in professional services that many young people aspire to.
-Now a Partner within our Private Clients practice, she started out as a Vacationer with Coopers & Lybrand mere months before we merged with Price Waterhouse to become PwC.
+Now a Partner within our PwC Private practice, she started out as a Vacationer with Coopers & Lybrand mere months before we merged with Price Waterhouse to become PwC.

 After five years of work she took on a two-year secondment to the London office.
 And like many secondees, this all too easily “turned into seven years” abroad.
 From here, Chelsie’s career took a particularly interesting turn when she was presented with a unique opportunity to work in industry as an interim CFO for luxury goods retailer Jimmy Choo.